 - Do you have employees?
 Do you have only contractors working for you?
 Full or part-time employees?
 Do you charge booth rent?

-- What services do you offer?
+- What type of service do you provide?
 Only manicures and pedicures?
 Do you want coverage for things like massages or other aesthetic services in your nail salon insurance policy?
 Perhaps you'll need professional liability coverage.

 - What kind of equipment do you use?
 Are you seeking a nail salon insurance policy that will equipment?